 Within the realm of “commerce and community,” our ongoing event schedule is robust with the Town Faire and Balloon Festival, annual Erie Brewfest and the ever-popular Concert in the Park series, Miner’s Blast and Country Christmas & Parade of Lights.
 These events not only provide opportunities to sponsor and showcase your business, they also provide an opportunity for you to volunteer within the community.

 On behalf of the current Erie Chamber of Commerce Board of Directors and our dedicated Ambassadors and volunteers, I want to thank our current dedicated members and invite future members to join us as we grow.
 We want to demonstrate and improve on our strengths, and we want to connect your business to our community.

-President, Erie Chamber of Commerce
+Erie Chamber of Commerce President

 In 2013, with the support of the Town of Erie, the Chamber expanded its partnership with the Small Business Development Center (SBDC).
-Private appointments are available twice a month at the Chamber Office.
+Private appointments are available four times per month at the Chamber Office.
 Their Mission: To help businesses start, grow, and prosper.
 The Northeast Central Colorado Small Business Development Center offers business consulting and training that maximizes the economic potential of entrepreneurs.
 The SBDC provides free guidance and counseling in all aspects of funding and developing small businesses.
 While they cannot eliminate risk, they work to minimize it by helping clients write comprehensive business plans, conduct financial forecasts, strategize marketing tactics, apply for funding, and improve operations.
 Contact: Jesse Esparza, SBDC Counselor at 720.837.0416.